 If you’re considering an American Eagle Dog as a pet, make sure you’re prepared to dedicate time to training and interaction.
 American Eagle Dogs thrive on playing, learning, and spending time with their owners and don’t do well when they’re left alone for long periods.
 In this guide, we cover everything you’ll need to know before you get an American Eagle Dog, so you can make sure they’re the one for you.

-If you find a breeder that passes your background check and you feel comfortable with, you can expect to pay around $500.
 Since American Eagle puppies are inexpensive compared to purebreds and other hybrid dogs, it is even more important to verify a breeder’s authenticity before buying one.
+This means, asking all of the necessary questions, asking for information about the pup’s health and their parents’, and visiting the installations before paying anything.

 Temperament & Intelligence of the American Eagle Dog